EF’s Matt Wichrowski is joining Berlin enterprise and ‘deeptech’ seed firm Fly Ventures as partner – TechCrunch

 Confirming that he is joining Fly Ventures, Wichrowski provided TechCrunch with the following statement:

-Meanwhile, I understand that Fly Ventures will still be headed up by partners Fredrik Bergenlid (tech lead) and Gabriel Matuschka (investment lead), and there are no plans to open an formal London office as such — Berlin will remain Fly’s home.
+Meanwhile, I understand that Fly Ventures will still be headed up by partners Fredrik Bergenlid (tech lead) and Gabriel Matuschka (investment lead), and there are no plans to open a formal London office as such — Berlin will remain Fly’s home.

-However, the VC firm has already made a number of deep tech investments in the U.K., including Wayve, Bloomsbury AI (exited to Facebook), and Scape.
-The latter two were co-investments with EF, while the broader thinking is that deep tech investing in Europe requires U.K. coverage, hence Wichrowski’s appointment.
+However, the VC firm has already made a number of deeptech investments in the U.K., including Wayve, Bloomsbury AI (exited to Facebook) and Scape.
+The latter two were co-investments with EF, while the broader thinking is that deeptech investing in Europe requires U.K. coverage, hence Wichrowski’s appointment.

-To that end, Wichrowski’s has been actively involved with the U.K. early-stage tech scene for several years, including angel backing CloudNC, amongst others.
-He moved over to the U.K. in 2014, from his home in Chicago, when he studied for an MBA at London Business School.
-He’s worked at Entrepreneur First since 2016 and built much of the company builder’s seed stage funding product.
+To that end, Wichrowski has been actively involved with the U.K. early-stage tech scene for several years, including angel backing CloudNC, amongst others.
+He moved over to the U.K. in 2014 (from his home in Chicago), when he studied for an MBA at London Business School.
+He’s worked at Entrepreneur First since 2016 and built much of the company builder’s seed-stage funding product.
 Wichrowski also spent 18 months working for EF out of Boston, where he led U.S. investor relations and network building.

 Sources at EF tell me Wichrowski is highly regarded amongst the leadership team, while EF itself has come a long way since 2016.
-A fun fact: he originally joined EF on a 3 month contract but has ended up doing a four year stint at the company builder.
+A fun fact: He originally joined EF on a three-month contract but has ended up doing a four-year stint at the company builder.
 Not a bad run, I’d say.